galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 {: .hands_on}

 The `diamonds` data set comes from the well-known ggplot2 package developed by Hadley and initially collected from Diamond Search Engine in 2008.
+For this training, we have created a simpler dataset by selecting a subset of columns.
-The dataset contains 53940 observations and 10 variables within the 4 Cs (carat, cut, color and clarity):
+The dataset contains 53940 observations and 5 variables within the 4 Cs (carat, cut, color and clarity):
   - **Carat** refers to the weight of the diamond when measured on a scale
   - **Cut** applies to the quality of the cut (Fair, Good, Very Good, Premium, Ideal)
-  - **Color**, is a qualitative data graded on a letter scale from D to Z (D being the best, known as colorless), color describes the overall tint, or lack thereof, of the diamond, from colorless/white to yellow
+  - **Color**, is a qualitative data graded on a letter scale from D to Z (D being the best, known as colorless), color describes the overall tint, or lack thereof, of the diamond, from colorless/white to yellow.
+In our dataset, the color column is encoded as an integer with 1 for D and 23 for Z.
-  - **Clarity** describes the amount and location of naturally occuring "inclusions" found in nearly all diamonds, a measurement of how clear the diamond is (I1 (worst), SI2, SI1, VS2, VS1, VVS2, VVS1, IF (best))
+  - **Clarity** describes the amount and location of naturally occuring "inclusions" found in nearly all diamonds, a measurement of how clear the diamond is: 1 (Flawless), 2 (Internally Flawless), 3 (VVS1), 4 (VVS2), 5 (VS1), 6 (VS2), 7 (SI1), 8 (SI2), 9 (I1), 10 (I2) and 11 (I3).
+In term of quality, the "ideal" diamond would be Flawless (1) while the worst would be I3 (11).

 ![4 Cs](../../images/4cs-of-diamond-buying.jpg "The 4 Cs of diamond of diamonds.")

 > ### {% icon hands_on %} Hands-on: Run workflow